AlanAmaro13/Arduino_Basic_Projects/README.md

 Hey there!
 In this repository you will find a collection of basic arduino projects for novice!

 Index:
-* Incredible Car: Turn on and off five LEDs sequentially.
+* [Incredible car](https://github.com/AlanAmaro13/Arduino_Basic_Projects/blob/main/Auto_Increible.ino): Turn on and off five LEDs sequentially.
 *